-It is my sincere belief that we derive strength from diversity.
+It is my sincere belief that we derive great strength from diversity.
 If Brookings is to continue to play a leading role across its fields of study, we must commit to reflecting—in personnel and diversity of perspective—the global community we aim to serve.
-For this reason, I intend to make inclusion and diversity, or I&D, central to every aspect of Brookings’s work in the future.
+For this reason, I have made inclusion and diversity, or I&D, central to every aspect of Brookings’s work in the future.

 Inclusion and diversity is deeply personal to me.
-In my 45-year career as a national security professional and Marine Corps General, I had the great fortune to serve alongside so many extraordinary men and women that came from all walks of life.
+In my 45-year career as a national security professional and Marine Corps General, I was afforded the great honor and good fortune to serve alongside so many extraordinary men and women that came from all walks of life.
 Their diverse backgrounds, experiences, and perspectives challenged us to be better.
 I understood the importance of promoting diversity and inclusivity—of acknowledging where we have work to do, and committing to improvements.

-As part of Brookings’s commitment to I&D, we are now making demographic information on our workforce and our board publicly available.
-Transparency is an important step towards keeping us accountable and something I’m proud to say is a relative first within the think tank community.
-To see these statistics, and for more information about our I&D efforts, visit our Brookings workforce demographics page.
+In 2018, Brookings began making demographic information on our workforce and our Board publicly available on an annual basis.
+As part of our commitment to I&D, transparency continues to be an important step towards keeping us accountable and something I’m proud to say is a relative first within the think tank community.

 – John R. Allen